 The Fed’s Open Market Committee (FOMC) hikes the Fed Funds rate as a means to control inflation, leading to higher interest rates across all fixed income durations.
 During inflationary periods, investors might consider expanding their fixed income positions, as higher risk-free returns make bonds more attractive compared to risky assets such as equities.
 But be aware: timing is everything.
 Purchasing bonds after markets have priced in a rate hike is one thing, but buying them before a rate hike occurs might lead to depreciated values of those bonds.

-Treasury yields are typically one of the biggest beneficiaries during rate hikes, as seen most recently in 2016 and 2022.
+Treasury yields are typically one of the biggest beneficiaries during rate hikes, as seen most recently in 2016 and now in 2023.